ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_with_gps.md

 Sensors in a real robot may be less accurate than Gazebo’s, especially GPSs and absolute heading measurements from IMUs.
 To mitigate this you can leverage robot_localization’s EKFs to complement sensor’s capabilities:

 1. If your IMU does not provide absolute yaw measurements accurately, consider setting the `differential` parameter of its input to RL to `true`.
 This way the filter will only fuse changes in the orientation and derive the absolute value from its motion model internally, differentiating changes in the position to estimate where the robot was heading (e.g. If the robot had a speed of 1m/s forward according to the wheel odometry and moved 1 meter north according to the GPS, that means it should be facing north).
 Note that if that’s the case, you won’t have an accurate absolute heading until your robot moves around a bit and the filter can estimate it from that movement; if this is not possible in your application consider adding another sensor that can measure absolute heading accurately, like a dual GPS system.
-2. If your GPS is noisy but you have another trustworthy odometry source (ex: wheel odometry, visual odometry), consider tuning the sensors and process noise covariances to make the filter “trust” more or less one data source or its own internal state estimate.
+2. If your GPS is noisy but you have another trustworthy odometry source (ex: wheel odometry, visual odometry), consider tuning the sensors and process noise covariances to make the filter "trust" more or less one data source or its own internal state estimate.
 A properly tuned filter should be able to reject wrong GPS measurements to some degree.

 ### 2. Setup Navigation system